vjousse/vim-for-humans-book/rst/en/plugins.rst

 In order to get familiar with *Lusty Explorer* you should try to open multiple files with ``,lr`` or ``,lf``.
 Then, try to switch between the opened files with the help of ``,lb``.
 This is the combination I'm using the most on a day to day basis.

-This plugin is totally mandatory and adds a lot of value to |vim|: not using the mouse to open files.
+This plugin is totally mandatory and adds a lot of value to |vim| as it allows you to avoid using the mouse to open files.
 Be sure to take the time to learn how to use it, it's a great time investment.

 Searching files on disk: *Ack*
 ==============================

 At some point, you will need to search for a particular pattern inside your codebase. |vim| can help help you to do so with a plugin that uses *Ack* under the hood.

 *Ack* (http://betterthangrep.com/) is a program written in *perl* that replaces the good old *grep* to search inside files.
 It's *grep*, but better.
-But it has one little disadvantage : it's hardly installed by default.
+However, it has one little disadvantage: OS's rarely have it installed by default.
 So, as you may have guessed, the first thing to do will be to install it.
 As it depends on the OS you are running, you will have to refer to the installation instructions to know how to intall it for your particular case: http://github.com/mileszs/ack.vim#installation.

-For Debian/Ubuntu: ``sudo apt-get install ack-grep``.
-For Mac OS X, first you will need Homebrew (http://mxcl.github.com/homebrew/) and then you will need to open a terminal and to type ``brew install ack``.
+For Debian/Ubuntu, run: ``sudo apt-get install ack-grep``.
+For Mac OS X, first you will need Homebrew (http://mxcl.github.com/homebrew/).
+Then, you will need to open a terminal and type ``brew install ack``.
 For people using MacPorts the command will be: ``sudo port install p5-app-ack``.
 For Windows, install Strawberry Perl (http://strawberryperl.com/) and in a command shell execute ``C:\>cpan App::Ack``.
 You should now be able to use the **ack** command in your terminal instead of **grep**.

 Now, we're ready for the big thing.
 Go to the ack plugin page (http://www.vim.org/scripts/script.php?script_id=2572) and download the last version (at the moment, it's the 0.3.1 version).
 Uncompress it in your ``~/.vim/bundle/`` directory so that you have a structure like the one below: